Chart Color Schemes

 Infrastructure

-Tatiara has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally
+Tatiara has limited levels of nearby infrastructure activity, ranking in the 4thth percentile nationally

-AreaSearch has identified two projects that could impact the area: Bordertown West Residential Development - Stage 1, and Riddoch Highway Overtaking Lane.
-Other notable projects include Princes Highway Upgrades (South East SA), and Lower Limestone Coast Water Allocation Plan.
+Two projects identified by AreaSearch are expected to impact the area significantly: Bordertown West Residential Development - Stage 1 and Riddoch Highway Overtaking Lane.
+Other key projects include Princes Highway Upgrades (South East SA) and Lower Limestone Coast Water Allocation Plan, though they may have lesser relevance.

 Professional plan users can use the search below to filter and access additional projects.